NillionNetwork/scaffold-nillion/README.md

 - Notice that the buttons and functionality for this page are not hooked up yet.
 - Edit the code for this page in `packages/nextjs/app/nillion-hello-world/page.tsx` to complete each of the 🎯 TODOs to get the page working
 - Need a hint on how to get something working?
 Take a look at the completed `packages/nextjs/app/nillion-hello-world-complete/page.tsx` page

-## Connecting to Nillion Testnet

-Today only Nucleus builders have been allowlisted to connect to the Nillion Testnet.

-In step 4, `yarn nillion-devnet` sets up the scaffold to run a devnet (a local nillion network).

-To instead connect to the Nillion Testnet, replace testnet values from `packages/nextjs/.env.nilliontestnet` with the devnet ones in your `packages/nextjs/.env`.
-Make sure that your `NEXT_PUBLIC_NILLION_NODEKEY_ALLOWLISTED_SEED` is one you shared with the Nillion team when allowlisting your peer id for the testnet.

-Now when you run the NextJS app, your app will connect to the Nillion Testnet.

 ## About Scaffold-ETH 2